Freddie Freeman Player Props: Dodgers vs. Rays

-The Los Angeles Dodgers, including Freddie Freeman and his .725 slugging percentage over his past 10 games, battle starter Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.
+The Los Angeles Dodgers, including Freddie Freeman and his .775 slugging percentage over his past 10 games, battle starting pitcher Josh Fleming and the Tampa Bay Rays at Tropicana Field, Sunday at 11:35 AM ET.

-In his last appearance, he had two hits (going 2-for-4) against the Rays.
+In his most recent game, he racked up two extra-base hits (2-for-3 with two doubles and an RBI) against the Rays.

 Freddie Freeman Game Info & Props vs. the Rays